nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M04 - Deep Dive Into Spring Boot/L1 - Spring Boot Auto-Configuration.md

 }
 ```

-Notice this is a standard_@Configuration_class with an extra annotation:_@ConditionalOnClass._As the name suggests, this will only be enabled if the_ObjectMapper_class is on the classpath.
+Notice this is a standard_@Configuration_class with an extra annotation: _@ConditionalOnClass_ .
+As the name suggests, this will only be enabled if the_ObjectMapper_class is on the classpath.

 So, simply put, if Jackson isn’t on the classpath of our project, this entire configuration class will do nothing.

 The Jackson library is brought in by the standard Boot web starter in our application.

-Let’s add a breakpoint in the_jacksonObjectMapper_and debug the application.
+Let’s add a breakpoint in the _jacksonObjectMapper_ and debug the application.
 We'll see that this breakpoint fires, which means the autoconfiguration is loaded.

 ## Overriding the autoconfiguration

-Notice that some of the beans, like the_ObjectMapper_here, have one more annotation:_@ConditionalOnMissingBean._
+Notice that some of the beans, like the _ObjectMapper_ here, have one more annotation: _@ConditionalOnMissingBean_

-This is a critical aspect of Boot autoconfiguration - the backing-off we talked about earlier.
+This is a critical aspect of Boot autoconfiguration, the backing-off we talked about earlier.

-Simply put,**if we add our own_ObjectMapper,_then this bean definition will become disabled and our own bean will take priority**.
+Simply put, **if we add our own _ObjectMapper,_ then this bean definition will become disabled and our own bean will take priority**.

-Let’s define our own_ObjectMapper_bean and verify that, once we do, this default bean will no longer be created by Spring:
+Let’s define our own _ObjectMapper_ bean and verify that, once we do, this default bean will no longer be created by Spring:

 ```
 @Configuration